pg-format/pg-format-py/README.md

 pg = serializeGraph(graph)                  # back to PG Format
 ~~~

-The format of graph and statements is a data structure of plain lists and arrays for direct conversion to JSON.
+The internal format of graphs and their statements is a data structure of plain lists and arrays for direct conversion to JSON.
 This may be changed in a future version.

+### parseGraph(str, sort=True, implicitNodes=True)

+Parse a property graph given as string in PG Format.
+Returns a dict with keys `nodes` and `edges` ([PG JSON] format).

+Optional parameter `sort` sorts nodes and edges by their identifier, and labels by their value.
+Optional parameter `implicitNodes` adds nodes for node identifiers referenced in edges only.

+### parseStatements(str, implicitNodes=True, mergeNodes=True, duplicatedEdges=False)

+Parse a list of statements given as string in PG Format.
+Returns a list of node and edge statements in order of appearance ([PG JSON] format).

+Optional parameter `mergeNodes` applies merging of nodes with same identifiers.
+Optional parameter `duplicatedEdges` throws an exception if set to `False`.

+### serializeGraph(graph)

+Convert a property graph to PG Format.

 ## License